 The Lost Finale

 Love it or hate it, chances are you watched it.
 If you were a fan of this series, odds are that you most definitely watched it.
 Some fans were satisfied, but others were left feeling empty.
 Many felt that things were unresolved, and this says a great deal about the expectations of fans.
 Can we expect too much from these stories that we love so much?
 Most likely, yes.
 The creators of this show, most notably Damn Lindelof, eventually quit twitter because of the overwhelming negativity sent their way, not only after this show had its finale, but after ANY show had a finale.
 The demands on the creators of these tales is sky-high these days, and if they fall short, well, the fans will let them know it.
+Need more recent proof?
+Take a look at the reactions to the final season of a show that rhymes with “Dame of Cones.”

 This multiplayer title from Blizzard Entertainment had a huge amount of buzz before it was actually released.
 A fun variation on a team based FPS, the game seemed to attract players that normally wouldn’t go in for that kind of thing.
 You can thank the game’s characters, that spark with more life and creativity than most FPS characters do.
 The reaction upon release was ecstatic, with gamers spending every waking hour playing the game.
 Blizzard encouraged fans to take their obsession past the game itself, and as a result, an entire community of anime and memes have sprung up, with no end in sight.